xtensor-stack/xtensor/docs/source/quickref/basic.rst

     std::cout << a0 << std::endl;
     // outputs {{1., 2., 3.}, {4., 5., 6. }}

-For ``xtensor`` the number of elements and the number of dimensions must remain the same:
+For :cpp:type:`xt::xtensor` the number of elements and the number of dimensions must remain the same:

 .. code::